 The increasing exploitation of Canada's Oil Sands amounts to a massive investment - locking in a high carbon North American transportation system at the same time that Canada and the rest of the world need to urgently tackle climate change.
 There can be no energy security, or indeed any kind of lasting security, without a stable climate.
-It is important to consider the implications and impending dangers of the global warming track that the world is currently on so as to be able to weigh these against the benefits of oil sands development and the continuation of the minimal climate change commitments and renewable energy policies that the Canadian government is perpetuating.
+It is important to consider the implications and impending dangers of the current global warming track and weigh these against the benefits of oil sands development and the continuation of the minimal climate change related policies that the Canadian government is perpetuating.